Safe to be Smart at Central and Branches

 The branch libraries play a crucial role in supporting the mission of the Rochester Public Library by delivering services to neighborhoods throughout the City.
 They provide safe havens for children and youth and are often the only educational and cultural resource available beyond the schools.

-At Central and the branches, the Safe to Be Smart Library staff provide teens with counseling and mentoring, as well as assistance with homework, employment searches and retention, resume writing and the Internet.
-The program also provides a safe social environment, with Internet service, games, Playstations and Wii gaming centers, listening stations and more.
+At Central and the branches, the Safe to be Smart Library staff provide teens with counseling and mentoring, as well as assistance with homework, employment searches and retention, resume writing and the Internet.
+The program also provides a safe social environment, with Internet service, games, PlayStation and Wii gaming centers, listening stations and more.

-- Summer 2019: A Day in the Garden, ‘Mix and Mingle’ – Ice Cream Sundaes and Sandwiches, ‘Bling your Flip Flops and T-shirts’ art project
+- Summer 2019: Trip to RMSC Strasenburgh Planetarium, American Dolls Space Program, Galaxy Picture Frame Art, A Day in the Garden, ‘Bling your Flip Flops and T-shirts’ art project

 - Spring 2019: Trip to the movies to see Avengers: Endgame, Star Wars Day, PlayStation Game Day, Trip to the Lilac Festival, Poetry Slam